EnterpriseDB/hdfs_fdw/README.md

 	operation to the foreign server, instead of fetching rows from the foreign server and performing the sort locally.
 Default is `false`.

+  * `hdfs_fdw.enable_limit_pushdown`: If `true`, pushes the LIMIT/OFFSET
+	clause to the foreign server.
+In Apache Spark, support for the OFFSET clause has been introduced in 3.4.1.
+So for versions < 3.4.1 the option either needs to be disabled or the OFFSET clause should not be used.
+	Default is `true`.

 Using HDFS FDW with Apache Hive on top of Hadoop
 -----